-The Abby Aldrich Rockefeller Print Room is open by appointment (telephone (212) 956-2676) Monday, Wednesday, and Friday afternoons between 2:00 and 5:00 pm for individuals who would like to see more prints acquired during this period.
+The Abby Aldrich Rockefeller Print Room is open by appointment (telephone 956-2676) Monday, Wednesday, and Friday afternoons between two and five for those who would like to see more prints acquired during this period.

 The Museum of Modern Art is indebted to many generous donors for their contributions of works of art and purchase funds, and gratefully acknowledges the support of its exhibition program by the New York State Council on the Arts.